pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`collideswith((x, y)) -> bool`
         | :sg:`contains(Vector2) -> bool`

-        Returns `True` if any portion of the shape or point overlaps with the circle, `False` otherwise.
-This is a general alternative to the collision problem as it can be used to test for collisions with any shape or point.
-The shape can be a Line, Circle, or Rect.
-The point can be a tuple or list containing the x and y coordinates of the point or a Vector2.
+        The `collideswith` method tests whether a given shape or point collides (overlaps) with a `Circle` object.
+The function takes in a single argument, which can be a `Line`, `Circle`, `Rect`, `Polygon`, tuple or list containing the x and y coordinates of a point, or a `Vector2` object.
+The function returns a boolean value of `True` if there is any overlap between the shape or point and the `Circle` object, or `False` if there is no overlap.

         .. note::
-            If a shape is passed it must be an actual single shape object.
-It cannot be a tuple or list of coordinates that represent the shape.
-This is because there is no way to determine what type of shape the coordinates represent.
+            It is important to note that the shape must be an actual shape object, such as a `Line`, `Circle`, or `Rect` instance.
+It is not possible to pass a tuple or list of coordinates representing the shape as an argument(except for a point), because the type of shape represented by the coordinates cannot be determined.
+            For example, a tuple with the format (a, b, c, d) could represent either a `Line` or a Rect object, and there is no way to determine which is which without explicitly passing a `Line` or `Rect` object as an argument.

       .. ## Circle.collideswith ##